ahuacate/sonarr/README.md

 ### 2.08 Configure UI
 ![alt text](https://raw.githubusercontent.com/ahuacate/sonarr/master/images/ui.png)

+---

-## 1.00 Restore a Sonarr Backup
+## 3.00 Create & Restore Sonarr Backups
 Sonarr has a built in backup service.
 Sonarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/NzbDrone/Backups/manual`.

-But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any series media (TV shows).
-This backup file must be stored outside of the Sonarr CT.
-In the event of needing to recreate a Sonarr CT you can use this backup file to quickly restore your Sonarr settings.
-This backup file must be named `nzbdrone_backup_base_settings.zip` and be located on your NAS at `/mnt/backup/sonarr`.
+But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any series media (i.e TV shows).
+This backup file must be stored outside of the Sonarr CT container for safe keeping.
+Then in the event of needing to recreate a Sonarr CT you can use this backup file to quickly restore all your Sonarr settings.
+This backup file must be named `nzbdrone_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/sonarr` for below scripts to work.

-If you have a backup of your Sonarr settings you can restore them.
-*  restore the Sonarr installation Base Settings;
-*  restore the lastest dated Sonarr backup you've made.
+### 3.01 Create a Base Settings Backup
+After you have completed Steps 1.00 or Steps 2.00 its time to create **new** private base settings backup.
+This file will be stored on your NAS for future rebuilds when and if required.

+Browse to http://192.168.50.115:8989 and login to Sonarr.
+Click the `Systems Tab` > `Logs Tab` > `Table/Files/Updates Tabs` and click `Clear Logs` on all.

+Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `nzbdrone_backup_2019.09.24_05.39.55.zip`.
+Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/sonarr` (locally mounted as /mnt/backup/sonarr).
+Rename your backup file `nzbdrone_backup_2019.09.24_05.39.55.zip` to `nzbdrone_backup_base_settings.zip`.

-### 1.01 Restore to Sonarr Base Settings
+### 3.03 Restore to Sonarr Base Settings
 With the Proxmox web interface go to `typhoon-01` > `115 (sonarr)` > `>_ Shell` and type the following:
 ```
 sudo systemctl stop sonarr.service &&